psygo/haskell_lab/Programming in Haskell/Programming in Haskell.md

 Using innermost and outermost evaluation, but not within lambda expressions, is normally referred to as call-by-value and call-by-name evaluation, respectively.

+More generally, we have the following important property: if there exists any evaluation sequence that ter- minates for a given expression, then call-by-name evaluation will also terminate for this expression, and produce the same final result.

+In summary, call-by-name evaluation is preferable to call-by-value for the pur- pose of ensuring that evaluation terminates as often as possible.

+> Call-by-name vs Call-by-value

+*The use of call-by-name evaluation in conjunction with sharing is known aslazy evaluation.
+This is the evaluation strategy that is used in Haskell, as a resultof which Haskell is known as a lazy programming language.
+Being based uponcall-by-name evaluation, lazy evaluation has the property that it ensures thatevaluation terminates as often as possible.
+Moreover, using sharing ensures thatlazy evaluation never requires more steps than call-by-value evaluation.
+The useof the term ‘lazy’ will be explained in the next section.*

+### Infinite Structures

+Using this idea, we now see that under lazy evaluation ones is not an infinitelist as such, but rather a potentially infinite list, which is only evaluated asmuch as required by the context.
+This idea is not restricted to lists, but appliesequally to any form of data structure in Haskell.
+For example, infinite trees are considered in the exercises for this chapter.

+### Modular Programming

+> **Lazy evaluation also allows us to separate control from data in our computations.**

+That is, the data is only evaluated as much as required by the control, and these two parts take it in turn to perform reductions.
+Without lazy evaluation, the control and data parts would need to be combined in the form of a single function that produces a list of n identical elements.

+> **By freeing the generation of prime numbers from the constraint of finiteness, we have obtained a modular program on which different control parts can be used in different situations.**

+### Strict Application

+Haskell uses lazy evaluation by default, but also provides a special strict versionof function application, written as `$!`, which can sometimes be useful.
+Informally,an expression of the form `f $! x` behaves in the same way as the normal func-tional application f x, except that the top-level of evaluation of the argument expression x is forced before the function f is applied.

+When used with a curried function with multiple arguments, strict application can be used to force top-level evaluation of any combination of arguments.
+For example, if f is a curried function with two arguments, an application of the form f x y can be modified to have three different behaviours:

+- (f $! x) y forces top-level evaluation of x
+- (f x) $! y forces top-level evaluation of y
+- (f $! x) $! y forces top-level evaluation of x and y

+In Haskell, strict application is mainly used to improve the space performance of programs.

+## 16. Reasoning About Programs